 Mobile augmented reality contact lenses may do more than improve your sight.
 Someday they could replace your mobile phone and let you communicate visually anywhere in the world, improve your health and make virtual reality real.
 Perhaps your ophthalmologist could perform Lasik surgery, burning a wireless circuit into your cornea?

 Babak Parviz at the University of Washington in Seattle is working on a contact lens technology that could revolutionize wireless health monitoring and mobile applications for your iPhone.
 But don’t stop there…

 Babak Parviz’s lenses become biosensors that monitor internal body functions.
 While the prototype version of the lens is powered by radio waves beaming electricity to a loop antenna embedded in the contact lens, Parviz thinks a mobile phone or solar cells (wireless electricity) could generate power for the lenses.
 Mobile augmented reality could be just around the corner.

 Parviz believes his contact lens development platform could emulate the iPhone on a smaller scale.
 Each lens at present only uses one LED.
 But he thinks with multiple LEDs embedded in the lens; application developers could write wireless monitoring “apps” for smartphones, expanding the lens’ wireless health monitoring capabilities.
 Doctors, for example, could remotely monitor their patient’s vital signs, blood sugar levels, or blood pressure.

 HUD’s (Heads-Up Displays) and Augmented Reality

-Here’s an augmented reality video of an F16 pilot’s view of reality in an actual jet flight.
-(He gets quite a work-out as you can tell from his heavy breathing.
-Tough job flying jets these days.)
+Here’s an augmented reality video of an F16 pilot’s view of reality in a jet.
+(As you can hear from his heavy breathing, he gets quite a workout.)

 Mobile Augmented Reality Contact Lenses of the Future